1995 Pakistani coup attempt

-The Pakistan coup attempt of 1995 or Operation Khalifa was a secretive plot hatched by renegade military officers and against the government of Benazir Bhutto, the prime minister of Pakistan.
+The Pakistan coup attempt of 1995 (code-named Operation Khalifa) was a secretive Coup d'état plot hatched by renegade officers of Pakistan Army and Islamists against the government of Benazir Bhutto, the prime minister of Pakistan.

 The plotters aimed to overthrow the constitutional government and establish military rule in Pakistan.
 The plot was foiled after intelligence agencies tipped off the Pakistan Army.

 Despite the failure, the coup attempt would weaken Bhutto's government considerably in the aftermath.

 History

 Benazir Bhutto's Pakistan Peoples Party won the 1988 general election after Muhammad Zia-ul-Haq's 11-year dictatorship came to an abrupt end with his death.

-Previous attempt

 In 1989, members of the Inter-Services Intelligence were exposed in a sting operation as wanting to overthrow the government of Benazir Bhutto.
 Major Amir, the co-conspirator of the notorious Operation Midnight Jackal, said he liked Sharif as a political leader and wanted to make Mr. Sharif the new prime minister.
 He said Sharif was a part of his political camp and would continue the agenda of Zia-ul-Haq, the person who had launched Sharif's political careers and gave his party access to public funds.